 Dr Lane received a BSc (Hons) in Psychology from the University of Liverpool in 1995.
 She went on to study for a PhD at the University of Birmingham in 1996.
 Following the award of her PhD, she worked as an Academic Fellow and Honorary Non-Clinical Lecturer in the University Department of Medicine, Sandwell and West Birmingham Hospitals NHS Trust, until joining the Department of Cardiovascular and Respiratory Sciences in February 2010.

-Atrial fibrillation, Stroke prevention, Stroke risk stratification, Bleeding risk with anticoagulation, Health Psychology, Evidence synthesis
+Atrial fibrillation, Stroke prevention, Stroke risk stratification, Bleeding risk with anticoagulation, Health Psychology, Evidence synthesis.

 Bleeding risk stratification

 Reducing the risk of bleeding-related complications for atrial fibrillation (AF) patients requiring oral anticoagulation to prevent stroke is one Dr Lane’s main interests.
 In collaboration with national and international colleagues she has helped to identify bleeding risk factors among AF patients and has derived a novel bleeding risk score.
-The HAS-BLED schema has been incorporated into international guidelines for the management of atrial fibrillation.
+The HAS-BLED schema has been incorporated into major national and international guidelines for the management of atrial fibrillation.
 In addition, her ongoing work is validating the HAS-BLED schema in other AF cohorts and seeking to identify novel blood biomarkers which may further refine bleeding risk in the AF population.

 Stroke risk stratification

 One of her major interests is the patient and how they adapt to diseases/illnesses.
 Most recently, her research has focussed on AF patients.
 Patient perceptions and understanding of disease and its treatment, and identification of patient barriers to treatment are fundamental to their acceptance and adherence to therapy, which is particularly important in chronic treatments which also require lifestyle modification, such as AF patients requiring lifelong oral anticoagulation therapy.
 Recent research has employed both quantitative and qualitative methodology to explore the patient experience of AF and treatment.
-She is the lead investigator for an ongoing randomised controlled trial comparing an educational and behavioural intervention, based on psychological theory, with usual care to examine the impact of education on patients’ knowledge and perceptions of AF and its treatment, and anticoagulation control.
-Qualitative research is examining the patients’ experience of AF and OAC therapy, and physicians’ attitudes to AF and OAC prescription.
+She was the lead investigator for a recently completed randomised controlled trial comparing an educational and behavioural intervention, based on psychological theory, with usual care to examine the impact of education on patients’ knowledge and perceptions of AF and its treatment, and anticoagulation control.
+On-going qualitative research is examining the patients’ experience of AF and OAC therapy, and physicians’ attitudes to AF and OAC prescription.
+She is also the Chief Investigator for the United Kingdom for the AEGEAN study, a phase IV study examining the impact of patient education on medication adherence for patients receiving one of the new oral anticoagulants.
 Previously, she has investigated psychological responses to myocardial infarction and heart failure.